Visiting Palace of Versailles – a day trip from Paris

 Disappointed as we were, I thought – I came here to see Chateau de Versailles, so I can’t give up yet.
-As we tried to take some photos through the gates, just 5 meters away from the entrance, we thought “what the heck”.
+As we tried to take some photos through the gates, just 5 meters away from the entrance, we thought “what the heck.”
 So – WE SNUCK IN LINE!
 Can you imagine two responsible adults and a 12-year-old?
-I am not sure if I should be proud of our selves for being so creative and determine or ashamed.
+I am not sure if I should be proud of our selves for being so creative and determine or be ashamed.

 Palace of Versailles rooms

 There are 15 rooms (galleries) in Palace of Versailles that are opened for public.
 Some of the galleries are closed due to major works, and some are only open for guided tours.
 You can check what is accessible at any time on Palace of Versailles official site (click the link)

 The Hall of Mirrors– the most famous room in the Palace of Versailles.

 The King’s State Apartments – series of seven rooms which were used for hosting the sovereign’s official acts.
 During the day, the State Apartments were open to all who wished to see the king and the royal family passing through on their way to the chapel.
 During the reign of Louis XIV, evening gatherings were held here several times a week.